phosfuldev/phos_website/resources.md

 title: Resources
 ---

-The first section is mainly Instagram accounts, later in the page there will be more other sources xx
+The first couple of parts are mainly Instagram accounts, later in the page there will be more other sources xx
+Sometimes one "thing" is listed many times in all the sections that corresponds.
 Recommendations welcome.

+**Table of Contents**
+* This will become a table of contents
+{:toc}

 #### First Nations Orgs/peoples: